Skip to main content

 Choose what’s captured

 By default Interfere captures all of the signals below.
-Turn any off with plugins.
+Turn any off with the provider’s plugins prop.
 For example, disable session replay if you don’t want recordings:

 object